FNNDSC/edge-image-automation/README.md

   * After upgrade is completed , reboot the device using the command` systemctl reboot
   * Verify to ensure the changes are present

+### Troubleshooting

+To check the pods run `podman pods ps `

+To check the status of containers run `podman ps `

+To restart chris type ` systemctl restart minichris.service`

 ## References